riak/riak.github.io/versioned_docs/version-2.0.2/developing/usage/search.md

 ---
 title: "Searching"
 id: usage_searching
 slug: search
 sidebar_position: 5
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [usage search schema]: ./search-schemas.md
 [bucket types]: ./bucket-types.md

 ## Setup

-Riak Search 2.0 is an integration of Solr (for indexing and querying) and Riak (for storage and distribution).
-There are a few points of interest that a user of Riak Search will have to keep in mind in order to properly store and later query for values.
+Riak search 2.0 is an integration of Solr (for indexing and querying) and Riak (for storage and distribution).
+There are a few points of interest that a user of Riak search will have to keep in mind in order to properly store and later query for values.

 1. **Schemas** explain to Solr how to index fields